mslmslmsl/8-Ks-Code/README.md

 Also, update the following constants in the script:

-- `TESTING`: Set to true to test the script with a more common item and a private repo.
+- `TESTING`: Set to True to test the script with a more common item and a private repo.
 - `ITEM`: Identify the 8-Ks to index by specifying the item that the script looks for in the 8-Ks (the default is 1.05 - Material Cybersecurity Incidents).
 - `GITHUB_TOKEN`, `REPO_OWNER`, and `REPO_NAME`: Configure your GitHub repo information and include a GitHub token.
 - `FILE_PATH`: Specify the filename within the repo where the Form 8-K list will be stored.
+- `INFER_MATERIALITY`: Set to True to enable the materiality-inference feature.
+- `OPENAI_API_KEY`: Specify your OpenAI API key if you enable the materiality-inference feature.